tavaresaxel/HW-Challenge9-NodeJS-Professional-README-Generator/README.md

 ## Installation

-To install the project first Pull the code from my github Link at the bottom of my README then once you have the code type in console "npi i" to download the necessary npm being used.
+To install the project first pull the code from my github link at the bottom of my README, then once you have the code type in console "npi i" to download the necessary npm being used which in this case is inquirer.

 ## Usage